 Radiation can shrink the tumor before surgery or kill cancer cells that are left after surgery.
 It could be the main treatment, if surgery isn't an option.

-drugs can also be used with or instead of surgery.
+Chemotherapy drugs can also be used with or instead of surgery.
 Chemo is often the first treatment when the cancer has spread.

 Targeted therapies are newer treatments that use drugs or man-made versions of antibodies from the immune system to block the growth of cancer cells while leaving normal cells undamaged.

 Most people diagnosed with a soft tissue sarcoma are cured by surgery alone, if the tumor is low-grade; that means it is not likely to spread to other parts of the body.
 More aggressive sarcomas are harder to treat successfully.

 The survival rate for osteosarcoma is between 60% and 80% if the cancer has not spread.
 It is more likely to be cured if all of the cancer can be removed by surgery.